ihormalovanyi/LayoutBuilder/README.md

 | `*` | Operator to add multiplier to relation.
 Use before you call `layout(_ attribute:)` method in the second view |
 | `!` | Operator to add priority to the constraint.
 Use after your constraint vas created |

+Call `Layout` initializer to apply constraints.
+Layout initializer's single parameter is a closure that uses Result Builder **LayoutBuilder** to accept multiple NSLayoutConstraints parameters.

 ### Examples

 1. Create redView and blueView properties and add them as subviews to the parent view